-Most people treat time as infinite resource because they don’t have to earn it.
-So we’re caught in the sea of unlimited information and entertainment made possible with the Internet connection.
-If we track the time spent on each activity, we’ll be able to see our habits, and use it to encourage us to spend time wisely.
+Most people treat time as an infinite resource because they don’t have to earn it.
+So we’re caught in the sea of endless information and entertainment made possible with the Internet connection.
+If we track the time spent on each activity, we can learn how from our habit and use it to encourage us to spend time wisely.

-The benefit of working in front of computer is we can do everything with a press of key, a swipe of trackpad, or a motion of mouse.
-This simplicity is also a double-edged sword because distraction is one tab away.
-If you’re one of the few lucky people that work using computer, you should realize that distraction is your worst enemy.
+The benefit of working with a computer is we can do everything with a press of a key, a swipe of trackpad, or a motion of a mouse.
+This convenience is also a double-edged sword because distraction is one tab away.
+If you’re a lucky person that work using a computer, you should realize that distraction is your worst enemy.

-But when you track all those time, you’ll be surprised with the amount of time spent on activities that doesn’t contribute to your growth as a professional.
+If you track all the time spent, you’ll be surprised by the amount of time spent on activities that doesn’t contribute to your growth as a professional.

 The great thing with being a geek or nerd is we care about numbers — we tend to score the highest among our friends when it comes to playing games.
 We just need to shift the attention to a new game called “time conqueror”.
 The achievements we get from completing this game brings more satisfaction than the high score in Swing Copters.

 If you’re new to time tracking, I‘m going to share a Safari extension that you can use to track your browsing habit.

 WasteNoTime is an ideal time tracking Safari and Chrome extension made by Qiao George Yang.
 Inspired from the LeechBlock Firefox extension designed to block time-wasting sites, WasteNoBlock gives us set of features to view our browsing time breakdown in days, weeks, and months.

 The first time you run this extension, you must configure the working hours, the day when the extension is active, and the amount of time allowed to visit blocked websites in two blocks of time: within working hours and outside working hours.
 For example, you can set the working hours between 9–6 PM, and assign 30 minutes for within working hours, and 120 minutes outside working hours.